SavannaPisc/MobileArchitecturalDecisions/Selection of Techniques to Enhance App Compatibility and Minimize Data Usage.md

 - Reduces number of API requests for a single piece of data.

 ## Consequences
-- Not suitable for more complex or
+- Not suitable for complex, large-scale apllications.
+- Not optimized for updating data.